-Diversification is a commonly used investment strategy, which allocates a variety of investments within an investment portfolio with varying weightages.
-The aim of diversification is to spread out investment risk across different asset classes, sectors, and strategies, so that a downturn in one particular asset will be less likely to impact the performance of your entire investment portfolio.
+Diversification is a commonly used investment strategy, whereby an investor’s investment portfolio is spread across many different types of assets.
+The aim of diversification is to spread out investment risk across different asset classes, sectors, and strategies, so that underperformance in one particular asset will have a lower impact on the overall performance of your entire investment portfolio.

 Examples of different asset classes are stocks, bonds, exchange-traded funds, and real estate.
 An investor can further diversify within each asset class, for example for real estate, an investor can invest across various geographical markets, investment strategies, and property types.